dbolivar25/rlox2/README.md

 # rlox2

-A Rust implementation of a dynamic programming language interpreter with a focus on simplicity and extensibility. rlox2 features lexical scoping, first-class functions, closures, and a rich standard library.
+A dynamic programming language interpreter with a focus on simplicity and extensibility. rlox2 features lexical scoping, first-class functions, closures, and a rich standard library.

 ## Features